unexist/blog/_posts/2020-09-15-architecture-decisions.md

 made about it.
 We came to a quick agreement, that the form makes no difference, but that there **is** a dire need for a way to see, **why** something is like it is.

-One of the tooling suggestions here is [ADR](https://adr.github.io/) ([repo](https://github.com/npryce/adr-tools)), which basically is just a helper for easy to handle markdown files, which can either be placed next to the code (for microservices) or into a dedicated repository. (for macroarchitecture)
+One of the tooling suggestions here is [ADR][1] along with the [adr-tools][2]), which basically is just a helper for easy to handle markdown files, which can either be placed next to the code (for microservices) or into a dedicated repository. (for macro-architecture)

 I am always in favor to have docs next to code, so the chance that; a) someone really reads it and more importantly b) keeps it up to date is better.
 From my experience a wiki is just a collection